![[We support real

 This package is developed on Linux systems and is mainly meant to be run on Linux.
 (But some code may compile and can be used on other systems as well.)

-The software is available via this git
+The software is available via this git-repository.

 For bug reports, problem reports and suggestions use its